 Try to give your spouse a sincere compliment multiple times a day, especially if you’re going through a rough patch.
 Tell them they look sharp in their outfit when you’re getting dressed in the morning, or let them know how much you appreciate their willingness to listen after a difficult conversation.
 Complimenting your spouse won’t only increase their confidence in themselves, but they’ll be more likely to repeat behaviors you offer sincere appreciation for.

 Marriages are hard work.
 It takes a lot of mindfulness to prevent ourselves from slipping into the bad habits that cause our spouses to feel unappreciated and unloved.
 While we can’t change our partners, we can recognize how our own behaviors may be contributing to stress in our relationships and work to resolve those issues.
 If you’re guilty of any of the above bad habits, start eliminating them today and replace them with behaviors that will nurture your relationship and draw you and your spouse closer together.
-If you have any questions about family law, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free consultation.
+If you have any questions about family law, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.